FrancisAguilar21/francis-tech-world/README.md

 # 🤓 Welcome to Francis' Tech World 🌏

-A repo I used to studey & explore NextJS.
+A repo I used to study & explore NextJS.

 ---

-## ✨ The website would have the following pages/features: 🕸
-- [ ] About Me Page.
-- [ ] Tech Stack I use.
-- [ ] Blog Posts.
-- [ ] Post Liking, Commenting, and Sharing.